Skip to main content

 • monetization

-The game features a monetization model based on cosmetic microtransactions, which are optional and do not provide a competitive advantage.
-While some players appreciate the lack of intrusive advertising and the ability to earn items through gameplay, others criticize the pricing of skins and view the overall monetization as exploitative.
-Despite being free to play, concerns about the game's design and connection issues have led some to hesitate before spending money on in-game purchases.
+The game's monetization primarily relies on cosmetic microtransactions, which are optional and do not provide a competitive advantage, making them less intrusive than in many other free-to-play titles.
+While some players appreciate the ability to unlock content through gameplay, others criticize the pricing of skins and the overall monetization strategy as exploitative.
+Despite being free, the presence of microtransactions has sparked mixed feelings, with some viewing them as a necessary aspect of funding while others see them as a cash grab.

 • “The game is funded with microtransactions, but I think it's okay since you only pay for cosmetics, can unlock a lot by just playing the game, and it's free otherwise.”